AllanSkouborg/sagofonto-hepwat/datarobotfactory/README.md

 4. Import, configure and deploy the flows

-   Import the content of each file from /sagofonto-hepwat-master/sagofonto-hepwat-master/datarobotfactory/flows to the dashboard:
+   Import the content of each file from the following path:

+        /sagofonto-hepwat-master/sagofonto-hepwat-master/datarobotfactory/flows

+   and paste it into the clipboard:

    ![Screen shot 1](media/nodered_1.PNG)

-   Some of the nodes in the flows needs to be configured with e.g. host, port, user and password before you can finally deploy.
+   Some nodes in the flows need to be configured with e.g. host, port, user and password before you can finally deploy.